VidYen/vidhash/vidyen-twitch/README.md

 == Features ==

 - Is not blocked by Adblockers or other AV software
-- Mining only happens while video is playing
+- Mining only happens while stream is playing
 - Uses the existing Twitch interface while embedded on your WordPress page
 - Brave Browser Friendly
 - Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)